jumpinjackie/forge-e33-mod/design/notes.md

 While this land is in play, players cannot cast Renoir Planeswalker spells.

+{T}: Add {C}
-{T}: Add {U} or {B}
+{T}: Add {U} or {B}.
+Activate this ability only if you control a Nevron.
 {2}, Sacrifice this land: Draw a card
 ```

 ### Design Notes

- - Exile/blocking effect meant to symbolize Renoir being trapped underneath the Monolith.
+ - Exile/blocking effect meant to symbolize Renoir being trapped underneath the Monolith
+ - 20/09/2025: Nevron restriction added to prevent this from being a strictly better dual land.
+Added a {C} mana ability to at least make it do something if you don't have a Nevron

 ## Crushing Cavern

 ```
 Land

-This land enters tapped
+This land enters tapped.
 {T}: Add {C}
-{T}, Sacrifice this land: Destroy target attacking creature without flying
+{1},{T},Sacrifice this land: Destroy target attacking creature without flying
 ```

 ### Design Notes

  - Having this enter tapped so any creature can at least get one shot in before this land could kill it
+ - 20/09/2025: Added ETB tapped and extra {1} to the kill ability

 ## Sacred River